pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * Riffle Shuffle
   * optimal strategy
-  * naive strategy (use no information other than than cards don't repeat)
   * measure P(all correct) for each strategy
-  * also measure entropy of each strategy
+  * measure entropy of each strategy

 * Qubit, Hadamard, CNot, etc (quantum "is constant" circuit)